vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/pwa.md

 So if you do not configure `manifest.icons` in `themeConfig.plugins.pwa`, visitors can only enjoy the offline accessibility brought by the Service Worker cache, while cannot install your site as a PWA.

-Besides the plugin does not process anything in the manifest, but outputs them as-is.
-This means that if you plan to deploy to a subdirectory, you should add `base` to the corresponding URL in the manifest yourself.
+Besides the plugin does not process anything in the manifest by default, but outputs them as-is.
+This means that if you plan to deploy to a subdirectory, you should append the url prefix to manifest Urls yourself.

+But, if everything you need is all under base folder, you can set `appendBase: true` in plugin options to let the plugin append `base` to any Urls in
 :::

 ## Other options